 The Audit Committee consists of four members elected by the Supervisory Board by a majority of the votes cast.
-As of 31 December 2022, they are the shareholder representatives Olaf Koch (Chairman of the Audit Committee) and Timotheus Höttges as well as the employee representatives Michael Brecht (Deputy Chairman) and Ergun Lümali.
+As of 31 December 2023, they are the shareholder representatives Olaf Koch (Chairman of the Audit Committee) and Timotheus Höttges as well as the employee representatives Ergun Lümali and Roman Romanowski.

-The members of the Audit Committee as a whole are very familiar with the industry in which the Company operates.
+The members of the Audit Committee as a whole are very familiar with the industry in which the company operates.

-Pursuant to the German Stock Corporation Act (AktG), at least one member of the Audit Committee must have expertise in the field of accounting and auditing and at least one other member must have expertise in the audit of financial statements.
+Pursuant to the German Stock Corporation Act (AktG), at least one member of the Audit Committee must have expertise in the field of accounting and at least one other member must have expertise in the audit of financial statements.
 In accordance with the German Corporate Governance Code, expertise in the field of accounting shall involve specialized knowledge of and experience with the use of accounting principles and internal control and risk management systems, while expertise in relation to the audit of financial statements shall also involve specialized knowledge of and experience with the same.
 In addition, specialized knowledge of and experience with financial reporting and financial statement auditing shall include sustainability reporting and the audit of sustainability reports.
 The Chairman of the Audit Committee shall have expertise as described in at least one of the aforementioned fields.